marcon29/rails-archery-score-tracker/notes.md

     - calc a round_set_rank ???
         - may need new model to make this work (might not be necessary)
         - could just have the rank in ScoreSession only that updates as go

+# Sessions Controller
+    - since Archer.default_cat will auto-update over time, need way to check if default_cat must also update upon login
+    - need to allow this to be changed by user via profile, but can use the same method
+            - default_by_selection

 # ArcherCategory Controller (will i even have a controller? - don't want to think right now)
     - need to restrict so user can't update any items from this model